OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-03.md

 ## 1 Peter 3:13

-And who is there to harm you if you prove zealous for what is good?
+And who is there to harm you if you are eager to do good?

 ## 1 Peter 3:14

-But even if you should suffer for the sake of righteousness, you are blessed.
-And do not fear their intimidation, and do not be in dread,
+But even if you should suffer for doing what is right, you are blessed.
+Do not fear their threats, nor be troubled,

 ## 1 Peter 3:15